gammu/gammu/docs/manual/gammu/index.rst

     .. option:: CALENDAR target.vcs file location

-        Allows to convert between various backup formats which gammu supports for calendar events.
+        Allows one to convert between various backup formats which gammu supports for calendar events.
 The file type is guessed (for input file guess is based on extension and file content, for output solely on extension).

     .. option:: TODO target.vcs file location

-        Allows to convert between various backup formats which gammu supports for todo events.
+        Allows one to convert between various backup formats which gammu supports for todo events.
 The file type is guessed (for input file guess is based on extension and file content, for output solely on extension).

     .. option:: VCARD10|VCARD21 target.vcf file SM|ME location

-        Allows to convert between various backup formats which gammu supports for phonebook events.
+        Allows one to convert between various backup formats which gammu supports for phonebook events.
 The file type is guessed (for input file guess is based on extension and file content, for output solely on extension).